napframework/nap/docs/doxygen/markdown/rendering.md

 //etc...
 ~~~~~~~~~~~~~~~

 Every material creates a default mapping using the above mentioned attributes when no mapping is provided.
-The UV and Color attributes are including up to four channels.
+The UV and Color attributes are included up to four channels.
 The default naming on the shader side can be found using a similar construct:

 ~~~~~~~~~~~~~~~{.cpp}
 opengl::Shader::VertexAttributeIDs